aicollectiveng/Nigerian-AI-Repository/README.md

 ### Nigeria's AI Ecosystem: A Comprehensive Analysis of Stakeholders, Innovations, and Strategic Challenges

-This report provides a 360-degree examination of Nigeria’s AI ecosystem...
+This report provides a 360-degree examination of Nigeria’s AI ecosystem, mapping its stakeholders, analyzing their contributions, and addressing critical questions about infrastructure, governance, and scalability.
+Drawing from verified sources and institutional data, it highlights both breakthroughs and systemic gaps while proposing actionable recommendations.

 ### Stakeholder Analysis